 Quadriceps Tendon Rupture

 Quadriceps tendon rupture is a devastating extensor mechanism injury that is actually more common than patellar tendon rupture in patients over 40 years of age.
-Despite this, it is frequently misdiagnosed as a simple "knee sprain" in the emergency setting — a delay in diagnosis that significantly compromises surgical outcomes.
+Despite this, it is frequently misdiagnosed as a simple "knee sprain" in the emergency setting.
+This delay in diagnosis significantly compromises surgical outcomes.
 At Maryland Orthopedic Specialists, our orthopaedic surgeons identify these injuries promptly and repair them urgently, giving patients the best possible chance of restoring full knee extension and returning to active life.

 Ready to get started?